Commercial land [GN14]

 |An interest in commercial land that is vacant||$0|

 |An interest in commercial land by a foreign government investor||$0|

 |An interest in low threshold commercial land that is not vacant (except an agreement country investor1)||$55 million|

 |An interest in non-low threshold commercial land that is not vacant (except an agreement country investor1)||$252 million|

 |An interest in low threshold or non-low threshold commercial land that is not vacant by an agreement country investor1||$1,094 million|

 1. Agreement country investors are Chilean, Chinese, Japanese, New Zealand, South Korean and United States investors, except foreign government investors.
-This will also include Trans Pacific Partnership countries, when the TPP comes into force for that country (if higher thresholds do not already apply).
-TPP countries are: Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, the United States and Vietnam.
+This will include Singapore once amendments to the Australia‑Singapore Free Trade Agreement come into force.

 Low threshold developed commercial land